Eschatologue/CM_wiki/docs/gameplay/phb/d20-test.md

 # D20 Tests

 When the outcome of an action is uncertain, the game uses a d20 roll to determine success or failure.
 These rolls are called **D20 Tests**, and they come in three kinds:

-- :d20-attack: **Attack Rolls** --> rolled against the target's Armour Class (AC)
+- :d20-attack: **Attack Rolls:** Rolled against the target's Armour Class (AC)
-- :d20-check: **Ability Check** --> rolled against the check's Difficulty Class (DC)
+- :d20-check: **Ability Check:** Rrolled against the check's Difficulty Class (DC)
-- :d20-save: **Saving Throws** --> rolled against a Save DC.
+- :d20-save: **Saving Throws:** Rolled against a Save DC.

 They follow these steps: